 Today, CBD is the main ingredient for the most commercially demanded nutraceuticals sought throughout the world by consumers.
 2020 CBD sales in the U.S. were about $1.2 Billion and estimated to grow to over $2 Billion by the end of 202.

 How Does It Work?

-There's interesting developments in this area of discovery worthy of sharing.
-Although scientists agree on the existence and interactivity of our body’s Endocannabinoid System (ECS) with our immune system, endocrine system (hormones), nervous system, and others, research is now questioning whether CBD directly influences CB1 and CB2 receptors located throughout the body, or stimulates the body’s endocannabinoids that are naturally produced… or both.
+There are interesting developments in this area of discovery worthy of sharing.
+Although scientists agree on the existence and interactivity of our body’s Endocannabinoid System (ECS) with our immune system, endocrine system (hormones), nervous system, and other main body systems, research is now questioning whether CBD directly influences CB1 and CB2 receptors located throughout the body, or stimulates the body’s endocannabinoids that are naturally produced… or all the above.

 This discovery was the biological nexus that consequently lead to today’s common use and acceptance of CBD as a more healthful pain and anxiety relief agent, as well as treating symptoms from neuropathic diseases, collateral medical conditions, and ever increasing symptomologies identified from unhealthy dietary habits and more sedentary lifestyles.

 In fact, a new diagnosis has been identified by medical science called Endocannabinoid Deficiency Syndrome (EDS) and is being shared more within the medical community.

 EDS is a medical condition that most all patients seeking effective CBD products and therapy are experiencing.
 In fact, it can be argued that chronic medical conditions and disease cause EDS due to the havoc inherently caused throughout the body.